Coleganet/wireguard_PI/README.md

 PersistentKeepalive = 25

 # In the CLIENT configuration add MTU = 1384 us example below and PersistentKeepalive = 5
+You just change the value according to the previous test

 # WG-peer